-A more recent concern is the possibility Russian and Chinese ground-based lasers using adaptive optics might dazzle, blind, or permanently damage U.S. and allied military satellites.
-Hardening one's satellites to deal with these threats as well as devising international rules may be needed to cope with these dangers.28
+A more recent concern is the possibility that Russian and Chinese ground-based lasers could use adaptive optics to dazzle, blind, or permanently damage U.S. and allied military satellites.
+Hardening one's satellites to deal with these threats as well as developing active defense and devising rules and declaratory policies may be needed to cope with these dangers.28

-Clearly, ensuring the invulnerability and functionality of your nuclear weapon-related systems is a continuous effort.
+Clearly, ensuring the invulnerability and functionality of one's nuclear weapon-related systems is a continuous effort.
 If you fail to keep up with emerging threats, you risk being knocked out.
+As difficult as it is for large, wealthy nations to "keep up," it is even more difficult for small, poorer states to do so.